Christoph/treesitter-mcp/README.md

 ---

-### 5. parse_diff
+### 6. parse_diff

-Analyzes structural changes (functions, classes added/removed/modified) between the current file and a git revision.

-**Use Case**: Verify changes after editing, check if changes are cosmetic only, understand what actually changed at the symbol level (not line-by-line).
+Analyze structural changes vs git revision.
+Returns symbol-level diff (functions/classes added/removed/modified), not line-level.

+**Use When:**
+- ✅ Verifying what you changed at a structural level
+- ✅ Checking if changes are cosmetic (formatting) or substantive
+- ✅ Understanding changes without re-reading entire file
+- ✅ Generating change summaries

+**Don't Use When:**
+- ❌ You need to see what might break → use `affected_by_diff`
+- ❌ You haven't made changes yet → use `parse_file`
+- ❌ You need line-by-line diff → use `git diff`

+**Token Cost:** LOW-MEDIUM (much smaller than re-reading file)

 **Parameters**:
 - `file_path` (string, required): Path to the source file to analyze